Praqma/kubernetes-ebook/chapter02.md

 # Infrastructure layout:

-Building upon the information we have gathered so far, especially about the Kubernetes networking, we have designed our cluster to look like this:
+Building upon the information we've gathered so far, especially about Kubernetes networking, we have designed our cluster to look like this:

 ![images/Kubernetes-BareMetal-Cluster-setup.png](images/Kubernetes-BareMetal-Cluster-setup.png)